RAF Bruggen: 1954–1998 – strike/attack role

-From 1954–1957 the fighter squadrons at Bruggen were 67, 71E, 112 & 130, equipped initially with Canadair Sabre F.4s, later re-equipped with the Hawker Hunter F.4s.
+From c.1954–1957 the fighter squadrons at Bruggen were 67, 71E, 112 & 130, equipped initially with Canadair Sabre F.4s, later re-equipped with the Hawker Hunter F.4s.
 These squadrons were either redeployed or disbanded in 1957 with the arrival of 87 Squadron, equipped with Gloster Javelin FAW.1s.
 The initial strike capability at RAF Brüggen was provided by the English Electric Canberra from the summer of 1957.
 From 1969 to 1975 the Phantom FGR.2 operated in the strike/attack role and was replaced by the SEPECAT Jaguar GR.1 from 9 April 1975.
 The Jaguars were replaced by the Panavia Tornado GR.1 beginning on 13 June 1984.
 With a total of four Tornado GR.1 squadrons at Brüggen and four more at its nearby sister airbase RAF Laarbruch, Brüggen and Laarbruch formed the largest Tornado force in NATO.
 Hardened Aircraft Shelters were equipped with the U.S. Weapon Storage Security System (WS3), each able to store up to 4 WE.177 tactical nuclear bombs, for delivery by Tornado aircraft.

-1984 – Nuclear incident
+1984 – nuclear incident

 On 4 September 2007, the British military admitted that there had been an accident with a nuclear weapon at RAF Brüggen on 2 May 1984.
 The nuclear weapon fell from a transport truck, as the missile wasn't securely attached to the truck.
 The weapon was eight times more powerful than the bomb that was dropped on Hiroshima in 1945.
 The casing was X-rayed after the incident, and found to have been undamaged.
 The six people who were responsible for the accident received a reprimand for their actions in the incident.

-1998–2001 – Attack role
+1998–2001 – attack role

 Following reunification of Germany, the RAF announced plans to reduce its presence in the country by half.
 One major part of this was the reduction of Tornado squadrons in Germany from seven to four, No.9, No.14, No.17 and No.31 squadrons.
 No.9, No.14 and No.31 squadrons took part in the Gulf War, and later operated from Bruggen during NATO's air operations in the Kosovo War, supported by Vickers VC10 tankers.

+Drawdown and closure

 The decision to remove all RAF assets from Germany was taken in 1996.
 As a result of the Strategic Defence Review No. 17 Squadron disbanded on 31 March 1999 and began the gradual drawdown of the base.
 No. 14 Sqn relocated to RAF Lossiemouth in January 2001.
 A formal ceremony on 15 June officially ended a continuous Royal Air Force presence in Germany since World War II and all of the remaining Tornados had left for RAF Marham by 4 September 2001.